SharpCoder/protonet/README.md

-protonet
+Proto-Net
 ========
-ProtoNet is a barebonese C# Neural Network designed to be an example of backpropagation.
+This project is a barebonese C# Neural Network designed to be an example of how to implement backpropagation.

-Where's the code?
+My goal was to heavily comment the code and make it as logical as possible.
+There is a fair amount of recursion and, although it is not the most efficient implementation, I wanted to make this neural network easier to digest from a comprehensive perspective and focused on trying to point out what each thing does.

+Background
 ========
-ProtoNet will be uploaded tonight (at which point I'll update my readme!)
-I am working out some bugs, but wanted to psych myself up with a github repo :)

-I'm trying to make the code as readable and well-documented as possible, enabling people to easily understand and learn how to implement their own backpropagation networks.
-After spending a "casual" year trying to make sense of the algorithm, something clicked for me.
+After spending an ungodly amount of time trying to make sense of the backpropagation algorithm, something clicked for me.
 I wish to share this knowledge with others, hopefully saving someone a year of pondering!